gdwnldsKSC/qemu-msvc/ReadMe.md

 Only Debug/Win32 is currently "fixed up" and working as of this time.

+You must build and copy sdl.dll and sdlmain.dll from SDL-1.2 from
+https://github.com/libsdl-org/SDL-1.2 and copy them to the working directories for the relevant outputs.

 Visual Studio 2008 / Visual C++ 2008 Runtime DEBUG version required for currently included build of sdl.
 This requirement will be fixed in the future by properly integrating the SDL build process and upgrading to a far newer version.
 Switching to a 'release' build will remove this requirement and allow usage of only the regular VC++ Runtime redistributable, but until that time, the easiest route is to acquire MSVCR90D.dll separately or install Visual Studio 2008.

-For a working debug environment, add to D:\Images\ (currently hard coded) vgabios-cirrus.bin, small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
+For a working debug environment, add to D:\Images\ (currently hard coded, can be overriden via -L X:\Path on the for default image files on the commandline) vgabios-cirrus.bin, small.ffs, and bios.bin from the qemu\pc-bios folder for a minimal x86 emulated system during debugging.
 This path can be modified in project WinQemu\qemu\inc\config-host.h

+With all this, in the 'debug' configuration add this to the command line arguments:
-Add '-net none -cpu coreduo -m 512 -M pc -vga std -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
+'-net none -cpu coreduo -m 512 -M pc -vga cirrus -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
-to the command arguments part of the WinQemuTest project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.
+of the qemu-system-i386 project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.

 From a bash shell (or WSL) run
 ./hxtool -h < qemu-options.hx > qemu-options.def